Philip of Swabia: Historical research

 The historical study of Philip of Swabia began in 1852 with the monograph König Philipp der Hohenstaufe by Heinrich Friedrich Otto Abel, who made no secret of his sympathies for Philip.
 Eduard Winkelmann's Yearbooks of German History (Jahrbücher der Deutschen Geschichte) under Philip of Swabia and Otto IV (1878) became the standard reference work of later historiography.
 With 541 closely described pages, they are the most detailed account of the Hohenstaufen to date.
-In his work, Winkelmann was more sober than Abel.
-It was based on a statement by Johann Friedrich Böhmer who called Philip "the best of all Hohenstaufen".
-Winkelmann wrote about Philipp in his preface through "[s] a faithful defense of imperial rights against the rebellious principality and against the Pope, against Denmark and against France [...] as the true German king", he was "attractive as a person, as a king to be counted among the best and most capable ”.
+Winkelmann wrote about Philip that he was "attractive as a person, as a king to be counted among the best and most capable”.
 In 1866 Wilhelm Grotefend published his dissertation.
 Unlike Winkelmann and Abel, he passed a damning verdict on Philip.
 To him, he was regarded as a "dependent, weak personality with a smooth form and graceful appearance, but without nobility of disposition."
-The decisive factor for this judgment was that Philip didn't fight energetically enough for his kingship and, through the alliance with the French king, granted this influence over the Holy Roman Empire.
+The decisive factor for this judgment was that Philip didn't fight energetically enough for his kingship and, through the alliance with the French king, granted "the Erbfeind" influence over the Holy Roman Empire.
 In addition, he had allowed to an arrogant Pope and selfish princes to make too many concessions.

 Since the 1980s, historical research on the Middle Ages has gained numerous new insights into high medieval royalty.
 The German royal rule in the Middle Ages was no longer perceived as a history of decline.
-Rather, the king and the nobility are seen as "natural and natural main partners in the empire".
+Rather, the king and the nobility are seen as "natural main partners in the empire".
 The older image of the selfish princes who only wanted to weaken the kingship was put into perspective by pointing out that the nobility repeatedly tried to settle the throne dispute.
 The newer research shifted the focus to the communication and interaction of the ruler with his great ones.
 Philip's actions were no longer questioned about the increase in monarchical power, but rather about the means by which he tried to enforce his kingship in the aristocratic network of relationships.